What Is a Ganglion Cyst?

 -

-Aspiration (Needle Biopsy) A fine needle is inserted into the cyst to aspirate a small amount of fluid.
+Aspiration (Needle Drainage) A fine needle is passed through the skin and into the cyst to aspirate a small amount of fluid.
 A thick, clear, gelatinous fluid is characteristic of a ganglion cyst.
 In some cases, aspiration is all that is needed as a treatment, and further intervention is avoided.

 Treatment for a ganglion cyst varies on its symptoms, size, location, and what the patient prefers.
 Not all ganglion cysts require treatment.